Stress-Related Illnesses

 Chronic stress, which is characterized by extended exposure to stressful situations and increased emotional strain, has been identified as a major risk factor for cardiovascular diseases, which include conditions such as heart disease, stroke, and hypertension.

-When the body responds to stress, chemicals like cortisol and adrenaline are released; if these hormone levels are consistently high, they may harm the cardiovascular system.
+Chemicals like cortisol and adrenaline are released when the body responds to stress.
+If these hormone levels are consistently high, they may harm the cardiovascular system.

 Elevated stress levels are associated with increased blood pressure, a primary factor in the development of hypertension.